 Aside from work, a lot goes on at Balliol: Hall dinners, Chapel services, speaker lunches, debates, concerts, plays, sport, society meetings and much more.

-Football and rowing are probably the most popular sports, but students also play rugby, netball, hockey, cricket, squash, tennis, badminton, croquet, bridge, and bar sports (table football, darts, and pool), and, recently, mixed lacrosse, karting and Ultimate Frisbee too.
+Football and rowing are probably the most popular sports, but students also play rugby, netball, hockey, cricket, squash, tennis, badminton, croquet, bridge, mixed lacrosse, and bar sports (table football, darts, and pool).
 Balliol teams compete in intercollegiate competitions (known as Cuppers) for all of these.

 For any student who needs help or advice, there are trained people to turn to, led by the Wellbeing and Welfare Officer, and including student peer supporters.
 The College Nurse is available to help with a wide range of health matters.